Enfamil and Similac Baby Formula is Toxic to Preemies : Baby Formula Mass Tort (NEC)

 Abbott Laboratories, Inc. (Similac); Mead Johnson & Company, LLC (Enfamil)

 If you or your loved one used Enfamil and Similac Baby Formula you may be able to participate in this case.
 Buchanan Law Firm, LLC is working with attorneys nationwide to bring justice to our clients in this case.
 You do not need to be located in New Mexico.
-Call 505-900-3559 if you have any questions.
+Call 505-900-3559 or contact us online if you have any questions.
 Time is limited to file claims.